HumphreyLu6/CMPUT-412-C4/README.md

     - In the function usb_callback, we use the usb camera to detect whether we have a long red line to  short red line.
 The method is that if it is a long red line there won't be any white in the middle of the track.
 We think its quicker and easier to identify the difference between two lines.
     - To ensure the target objects are included into the camera, the robot back up a little bit to fit the camera view into the right position.

+- Box Pushing:
+    - Primarily, we wanted to push the box directly towards the goal without break, and then fine-tune the position of the box by detecting if there are significant position differences between the box center and goal.
+    - After a few experiments, we found that when the initial position of the box center is far away from goal (2, 3 squares in between), the robot easily lost the box during pushing the box, and sometimes the box is pushed against the wall.
+The errors of AMCL navigation is magnified by pushing the box.
+So we decided to push a short distance at one time.
+    - The basic steps are 1.
+Using AMCL navigation to approach the box,  2. pushing forward 3.backing up 4.
+Going back to 1, repeat until the goal is reached.
+The fine-tuning step is being abandoned since it always "over" pushes the box.

 - Shape detection:

     - Used cv2.pyrMeanShiftFiltering to blur image when detect contours' shapes, but this caused nonnegligible lag.